Hookdeck for Backend Engineers: 99.999% Webhook Uptime Guaranteed

 Edgility

-You've built a good infrastructure.
-Queues, retries, monitoring.
-But you're still getting paged.
+You've built good infrastructure but you're still getting paged.
 Still losing events.
 Still explaining failures to leadership.

 The Real Cost of DIY Webhook Infrastructure ->